newrelic/docs-website/src/data-dictionary/events/MobileSession/deviceType.md

   - MobileRequestError
 ---

-The specific type of device: iPhone 8, iPad Pro, etc. Duplication of `device`.
+The specific type of device: iPhone 8, iPad Pro, etc. Duplicate of `device`.